 Use of security is optional for the diagnosis and repair use cases (section 4.5).

-future use cases
+Possible future use cases

 The following use cases are not in the initial scope of the ENC, but could be covered in future upgrades with the addition of the features needed to comply with the regulatory requirements.